Research trips for curators from Germany

 - to assist curators from Germany in expanding their knowledge of international contemporary art

-- to enable the forging of stronger links between the art scene in Germany and other countries
+- to enable the forging of stronger links between the German and the international art scene.

-- to support exhibition projects on international contemporary art
+- to support exhibition projects about international contemporary art

-- For curators who live and work in Germany
+- Applicants should be curators who live and work in Germany.

 - Research findings should result in an exhibition/event in Germany.